dknight212/dknight212.github.io/_posts/2021-02-06-porting-from-wix-to-jekyll-how-to.md

 - I did not use a good file naming system for the screenshots and I found it tedious to match up the actual files with the posts.
 I've improved this by renaming image files to include the date of the related post.
 - copying the text from Wix introduced backslash quoting of code and file references, particularly to underscores.
 These were hard to track down.
 - some of the Power BI M code included double curly braces.
 Unfortunately these are used by the underlying [Liquid](https://jekyllrb.com/docs/liquid/) templating language.
-I had to surround such code with [raw](https://shopify.github.io/liquid/tags/raw/) tags.
+I had to surround such code with [raw](https://shopify.GitHub.io/liquid/tags/raw/) tags.

 I used Notepad++ at times to reformat codes since its search and replace features are so powerful.
 Yes, I used to use Vi(m).

 ## My new process
 Now that Obsidian is now very much part of my daily routine, being in it for much of the day, and being able to see my notes from other sources and my page of ideas, makes the whole writing experience so much better.
 I found it distracting moving from one tool to another.

 I can now draft posts in Obsidian in a separate drafts folder, keeping track of ideas in another file.
 When they're cooked, I can transfer posts to the final folder.
-In the meantime, everything is separately backed up (also to Github).
+In the meantime, everything is separately backed up (also to GitHub).

-Links to images are fine since the draft and final blog post folders are in the same path relative to the assets folder as they are on Github.
+Links to images are fine since the draft and final blog post folders are in the same path relative to the assets folder as they are on GitHub.
 So the markdown:

 ```
 ![Figure 1](../assets/yyyy-mm-dd-fig1.png)